KansasCityWomeninTechnology/MentorPlaybook/02-how-were-doing-it.md

 # How We're Doing It

 ---
 The ultimate goal is for our attendees and you to have fun!
 We're trying to demystify coding and get people excited about it.
-We want our students to feel **socially comfortable**, **technically capable**, and like as a mentor, you are **approachable and can help solve their problems**.
+We want our students to feel **socially comfortable**, **technically capable**, and like as a mentor, you are **approachable and can help them find solutions to their problems**.

 So, what can you do to help get us there?